-Let's bust the myth that there's only a limited pool of funds and there's only a limited pool of donors.
-Right?
-I guarantee you; your community is not overtaxed.
+Let's bust the myth that there's only a limited pool of funds and there's only a limited pool of donors, right?
+I guarantee you your community is not overtaxed, number one.
+Number two, I guarantee you, I guarantee you there are people in the community that have been impacted by hearing loss, by deafness and understand it far, far, far more than you know or far, far, far more than are using your services.

-Number one.
-Number two, I guarantee you, I guarantee you there are people in the community that have been impacted by hearing loss, by deafness, and understand it far, far, far more than you know, or far, far, far more than are using your services.
-I worked for a number of years in the blind and visually impaired community, and we learned very quickly that something like 70% of the population actually has some sort of visual impairment.
+I worked for a number of years in the blind and visually impaired community.
+And we learned very quickly that, you know, something like 70% of the population actually has some sort of visual impairment.
 And I have the benefit of seeing you, we're both wearing glasses, right?
-That does not equate to blindness.
-I understand that, right?